wultra/powerauth-crypto/docs/Additional-Activation-OTP.md

    1. The user retypes OTP.
    1. Mobile application then commits the activation with OTP, by calling a custom RESTful endpoint, protected with our [ECIES encryption](End-To-End-Encryption.md) scheme.

-1. Intermediate Server Application then receives the commit request
+1. Intermediate Server Application then receives the commit request:

-   1. Decrypts OTP from the request
+   1. Decrypts OTP from the request.
    1. Commits the activation by calling PowerAuth Server's [`commitActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-commitactivation) method.

-After the response from the commit is received on the mobile side, the application can check the  whether the activation's state is ACTIVE.
+After the response from the commit is received on the mobile side, the application can check whether the activation's state is ACTIVE.